mitchdavenport88/family-feasts/TESTING.md

 **Register:**
 1. Checked the number of input fields, 3 in total: username, password and confirm password.
 Each having a relevant label and input instructions where necessary.
 2. Tested the buttons and link:
-    * Pressed cancel, which takes me back to the home page.
+    * Pressed "cancel", which takes me back to the home page.
-    * Pressed register to try and send an empty form.
+    * Pressed "register" to try and send an empty form.
 Input required error message appears as it should.
     * Clicked the log in link, which took me to the login page.
 3. Checked that if a username already exists or the passwords dont match that the relevant flash message appears.
 4. Tested that the form validated the inputted data correctly when the criteria from step 3 is met.
 The form will then only send once the following conditions are met: